jbprojectlab/rule-validator-angular-poc/README.md

-# RuleValidatorAngularPoc
+# Rule Validator -- Angular Poc

+Proof of concept for Blue Cross Blue Shield America Rule Validator UI

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:5114/`.
+Navigate to `http://localhost:65302/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding